NativeNotify/nn-expo-push-notifications/README.md

-# nn-expo-push-notifications
+# native-notify

-### You must create a free NativeNotify.com account to receive an App Id and and App Token, or nn-expo-push-notifications won't work.
+### You must create a free NativeNotify.com account to receive an App Id and an App Token, or nn-expo-push-notifications won't work.
 ### Go to https://NativeNotify.com to sign up for free, no credit card required.

 <br/>

+## What is Native Notify?
+Native Notify is a React Native Expo Push Notifications service.
+Native Notify makes React Native Expo Push Notifications simple.
+With this native-notify plugin, you can send your first push notification in under 1 minute.
+<br/><br/>
+Sign up for https://NativeNotify.com for free.
+No credit card required.

 ## Install
 ```